Battle of Zagreb (1491): Battle

 In 1491, John Corvinus was given a task of driving German Habsburg armies away from medieval Slavonia.
 As he went there in July 1491, he was joined by Ladislav of Egervar.
 Meanwhile, Kaptol, a bishopic part of Zagreb was manned by 600 strong German garrison led by certain colonel Benedikt.
-Hungarians besieged Kaptol, but couldn't capture it, since they had no cannons at their disposal.
-On the other hand, German garrison was also couldn't do much alone, but invested their hopes in possible relief army coming to their aid.
+Hungarians besieged Kaptol, but could not capture it, since they had no cannons at their disposal.
+On the other hand, German garrison was also could not do much alone, but invested their hopes in possible relief army coming to their aid.
 Maximilian Habsburg did indeed send 4000 strong relief army commanded by Jakov Sekelj and Reinpreht Revhemburger to defeat Hungarians and therefore lift the siege.

 In decisive moment a battle between Habsburg relief army and that of ban Ladislaus and herzeg Corvinus erupted, in which Germans ended up defeated and their army routed.
 A day after this victory, John Corvinus ordered his army an all-out charge on Kaptol.
 German garrison at Kaptol initially offered fierce resistance, but after realising that their resistance was futile, offered a surrender to John Corvinus which included a surrender of all their cannons to John Corvinus.